-It's important to review your programme and your inclusive action plan regularly to see what you have achieved and what the next steps are if you want to continue to develop disability gymnastics.
+It's important to review your club and your inclusive action plan regularly to see what you have achieved and what the next steps are if you want to continue to develop disability gymnastics.
+Once you have noted actions for the 7 steps suggested in the toolkit, ensure to set a date that you will review what you are doing with your club's committee and coaches.